 Create a solution to a problem

 No business is perfect, which means that there are always gaps to fill.
 Your job is to find them and fill them quickly.
 It’s true that gaps in processes, resources, and capabilities can be hard to find at first, but over time if you keep your eyes and ears open, you’ll find that they’re everywhere.
 It’s just that most people don’t see those gaps as opportunities to advance their own career, or they do see them but they simply don’t care enough to do something about them.
 That’s where you come in.
 Find the holes and fill the gaps.
-If you need a little help getting started, check out our ideas to start adding value now.

 You must take advantage of opportunities immediately when they show up

 Thriving companies help good employees get a promotion around the 18 months of service mark.
 That means there are plenty of opportunities at your company to add value if you just look around.
 If you want to be promoted in your current position, or you want to create a new role for yourself in the company, do not hesitate when an opportunity presents itself.
 Go for it now, and don’t look back.

 If you’ve been looking and listening and there haven’t been any opportunities coming your way, then it’s time to create one.
 In almost every company there is an open door policy, so get to know the decision makers and influencers in your company on a personal level.
 Then, when it’s time to present your idea that will make a business impact, you can spend your time showing them how you’ll do it.
 And not spend valuable time explaining who you are and what you do.